hjelev/rpi-mqtt-monitor/README.md

 Rename ```src/config.py.example``` to ```src/config.py```

 ## Configuration
-(only needed for manuall installation)
+(only needed for manual installation)
 Populate the variables for MQTT host, user, password and main topic in ```src/config.py```.

 You can also choose what messages are sent and what is the delay (sleep_time is only used for multiple messages) between them.